B-spline Parameterized Joint Optimization of Reconstruction and K-space Trajectories (BJORK) for Accelerated 2D MRI: Acknowledgment

 The simulation experiments used the NYU fastMRI brain dataset to train the trajectories and neural networks \cite{fastmri}.
 The dataset consists of multiple contrasts, including T1w (23220 slices), T2w (42250 slices), and FLAIR (5787 slices).
 FastMRI's knee subset was also used in a separate training run to investigate the influence of training data on learned sampling patterns.
 The central $320 \times 320$ region was cropped (or zero-filled).
 Sensitivity maps were estimated using the ESPIRiT method \cite{espirit} with the central 24 phase-encoding lines, and the corresponding conjugate phase reconstruction was regarded as the ground truth during training.

 The batchsize was 4.
 The number of blocks, or the number of outer iterations for the unrolled neural network was 6.
 The weight $\mu$ in \eqref{recon_aux} could also be learned, but this operation would double the computation load with minor improvement.
-We set $\mu = 2$. \blue{ The number of training epochs was set to 3 for each level of B-spline kernel length, which is empirically enough for the training to converge. \resp{R1.2} \resp{R4.5} We used $\Nlevel = 4$ optimization levels, and $\Nepoch = 3$ so the total number of epochs was 12.
+We set $\mu = 2$.
+The number of training epochs was set to 3 for each level of B-spline kernel length, which is empirically enough for the training to converge.
+We used $\Nlevel = 4$ optimization levels, and $\Nepoch = 3$ so the total number of epochs was 12.
 We set $\Niter = 6$ of the unrolled neural network.
-For training the reconstruction network with existing trajectories (radial, spiral, and SPARKLING-optimized), we also used 12 training epochs. } We used the Adam optimizer \cite{kingma:2017:AdamMethodStochastic}, with parameter $\bm{\beta}$ = $[0.5, 0.999]$, for both trajectories \om and network parameters \thta.
+For training the reconstruction network with existing trajectories (radial, spiral, and SPARKLING-optimized), we also used 12 training epochs.
+We used the Adam optimizer \cite{kingma:2017:AdamMethodStochastic}, with parameter $\bm{\beta}$ = $[0.5, 0.999]$, for both trajectories \om and network parameters \thta.
 The learning rate linearly decayed from 1e-3 to 0 for the trajectory update, and from 1e-5 to 0 for the network update.
-We did not observe obvious over-fitting phenomena on the validation set. \blue{The training on a Intel Xeon Gold 6138 CPU and an Nvidia RTX2080Ti GPU took around 120-150 hours \footnote{The code will be available on Github after the paper is accepted. }. \resp{R4.11} }
+We did not observe obvious over-fitting phenomena on the validation set.
+The training on a Intel Xeon Gold 6138 CPU and an Nvidia RTX2080Ti GPU took around 120-150 hours \footnote{A demo is available at \url{https://github.com/guanhuaw/Bjork}. }.